 Other important findings from Decision Resources Group’s coverage of the United States spinal implant market includes:

-This growth in spine market is largely associated by the rise to popularity of motion preservation devices, such as devices for vertebral compression fracture, and of course, artificial discs.
+This growth in spine market is largely associated by the rise to popularity of motion preservation devices.
+Including devices for vertebral compression fracture, and of course, artificial discs.

 Stringent Reimbursement – As insurers in the United States attempt to control the cost for reimbursements for spinal implant procedures, receiving reimbursements from medical procedures have become more difficult.
 Obviously, spinal implant procedures are expensive, but many insurance companies think they are over-performed, causing them to require their claimants for additional information for their successful claims, especially when it comes to treatment procedures for degenerative disc disease.